Seeking Alpha Alpha Picks vs Morningstar DividendInvestor (2026)

 Seeking Alpha Alpha Picks: The Quant Growth Engine

 Seeking Alpha Alpha Picks is a pure quantitative stock-picking service.
-No human discretion.
-No analyst narratives.
-Just a five-factor model — value, growth, profitability, momentum, and earnings revisions — that selects two stocks per month from the US equity universe.
+No human override.
+No narrative committee.
+A five-factor model — value, growth, profitability, momentum, earnings revisions — prints two U.S. names a month and tells you when the rating dies.

 Strengths